schererja/schererja/README.md

 ## How do I pay the bills?

-During the day, I work a typical 9 to 5 style job at this time at a computer manufacturing company.
+During the day, I work a typical 9 to 5 style job at this time at a hospitality company doing hardware integrations.
 There we use the following stacks;

+- Golang
 - ASP.net
 - .net core
 - Django